 - Share the location of your financial and legal documents and information with your executor, power of attorney and relevant family members.

 - Check-in on your investments

 - How are your investments holding up against the markets in general?

 - Is it time to reassess your risk tolerance?

 - Book a meeting with your investment advisor for a review

-- If you haven’t heard from your advisor in the last few weeks, it might be time to get a second opinion on your portfolio.
+- If you haven’t heard from your advisor recently, it might be time to get a second opinion on your portfolio.